Silverthrone Caldera: Third stage

 Potassium–argon dating of the basaltic andesite flow occupying the Machmell River and Pashleth Creek valleys has yielded ages of 1.0 ± 0.2 million years and 1.1 ± 0.1 million years.
 These ages are considered to be too old since high-energy streams originating from glaciers have only begun to erode a channel along the edge of the lava flow.
-An explanation for the erroneous ages lies in the presence of xenoliths (Note: Xenoliths are rock fragments that become enveloped in a larger rock during the latter's development and solidification.) and other inclusions from the underlying Mesozoic basement, which can negatively influence the ages of rocks in radiometric dating.
+An explanation for the erroneous ages lies in the presence of xenoliths (Note: Xenoliths are rock fragments that become enveloped in a larger mass of originally molten rock.) and other inclusions from the underlying Mesozoic basement, which can negatively influence the ages of rocks in radiometric dating.
 Radiocarbon dating has yielded a date of 12,200 ± 140 years for barnacles buried by the lava flow.
 This radiocarbon date was obtained 8.5 km upstream from the mouth of the Machmell River and provides a maximum age for the lava flow, which may have been extruded much more recently.
-The low degree of erosion of this lava flow by the Machmell River, coupled with the presence of unconsolidated glaciofluvial (Note: Glaciofluvial pertains to streams that originate from melting glaciers.) sediments under the flow, suggest it was erupted less than 1,000 years ago.
+The low degree of erosion of this lava flow by the Machmell River, coupled with the presence of unconsolidated glaciofluvial (Note: Glaciofluvial pertains to streams that originate from melting glaciers.) sediments under the flow, suggest that it was erupted less than 1,000 years ago.